Cloud Case Studies

 GCP

-Incident: A threat actor compromised a company's Kubernetes pods using exposed API keys within their Google Cloud Platform (GCP) environment.
-A vulnerability in the API configuration allowed for unauthorized access, which extended to the Kubernetes node and cluster, affecting multiple systems.
+Incident: This incident involved a significant security breach where exposed APIs on Google Cloud Platform (GCP) were exploited by attackers to compromise a Kubernetes pod.
+The vulnerability in the API configuration allowed unauthorized access, which extended to the Kubernetes node and cluster, affecting multiple systems.

-Detection and Initial Response: The breach was detected when abnormal activity was noted in the Kubernetes environment, including unexpected external communications and unusual pod behaviors.
-Immediate responses involved isolating the compromised pod and conducting an assessment of the Kubernetes cluster (including its nodes and pods) to prevent further unauthorized activities.
+Detection and Initial Response: The breach was detected when abnormal activity was noted in the Kubernetes environment, including unusual pod behavior and unexpected external communications.
+Our immediate response involved isolating the compromised pod and conducting a rapid assessment of the Kubernetes cluster to prevent further unauthorized activities.

 Investigation and Analysis: Utilizing GCP’s Log Explorer, we conducted a deep dive into the system logs of the affected Kubernetes node and other related resources.
 The investigation revealed that the exposed API was accessed multiple times by unauthorized external IP addresses.
 By tracing these accesses and mapping the attack vectors, we identified additional compromised systems within the cluster.
 See below for a sample record that helped identify the accesses: